OUTLINE

 From compliance to employee satisfaction, getting payroll right is essential to operating successfully in Ukraine.
 With the right partner, your business can stay focused on growth, while we handle the complexities behind the scenes.

-For employers operating in Ukraine, being fully aware of the current minimum wage regulations is critical for lawful payroll management and employee relations.
-The legal minimum wage in Ukraine establishes the lowest salary that can be paid to workers, providing a protective floor for fair compensation across all industries.
+For employers operating in Ukraine, being fully aware of the current minimum wage regulations is essential for lawful payroll management and maintaining positive employee relations.
+The statutory minimum wage serves as the legal salary floor, ensuring fair compensation across all sectors and providing a benchmark for payroll compliance.

-Employers must ensure that all contract work employees receive no less than this monthly minimum.
-This requirement is governed by the Labour Code of Ukraine and enforced by the State Labour Service.
-Any violation can result in penalties and damage to the employer’s reputation (Verkhovna Rada).
+Employers must ensure that no full-time employee earns below this statutory threshold, as established by the Labour Code of Ukraine and enforced by the State Labour Service.
+Non-compliance may result in administrative fines, reputational risk, and liability for back pay to affected employees.

-The minimum wage in Ukraine per month is the primary figure used for salary compliance.
-For hourly employees, the minimum wage per hour in Ukraine is calculated by dividing the monthly minimum by the standard monthly work hours, which usually totals around 160 hours.
+The monthly minimum wage is the primary figure used to ensure salary compliance in Ukraine.
+For hourly or part-time employees, the hourly minimum wage is calculated by dividing the monthly rate by the standard number of working hours in a month (typically around 160 hours).
+This ensures that employees working fewer hours receive pay proportional to the national minimum.

 For businesses managing employees in Ukraine, having a clear picture of how Ukraine’s payroll works is key to staying compliant and ensuring smooth operations.
 From pay cycles and tax requirements to payroll tools, employers should familiarise themselves with local norms to build an efficient, lawful payroll process.